1 Kings 15

 23The rest of all the acts of Asa, and all his might, and all that he did, and the cities which he built, are they not written in the book of the chronicles of the kings of Judah?
 Nevertheless in the time of his old age he was diseased in his feet.
 24And Asa slept with his fathers, and was buried with his fathers in the city of David his father: and Jehoshaphat his son reigned in his stead.

 In Asa's old age, he is diseased in his feet.
-Later history (in 2 Chronicles) will reveal that in his sickness, he sought physicians instead of the Lord.
+Later history (in 2 Chronicles) will reveal that in his sickness, he sought the physicians and set aside his seeking of the Lord.
 This is a supplementary detail: toward the end of his life, the same man whose heart was perfect with the Lord in his youth begins to look elsewhere for healing.
 It is a sorrow.
 But it does not negate the overall verdict.
 Asa is buried in the city of David, among the kings of Judah, with honor.

 Asa's reign lasted forty-one years - a long life, a long rule.
 He built cities.
 He removed idolatry.
 He set the kingdom's heart toward the Lord.
 His son Jehoshaphat will follow in his ways.
 The reformation did not end with Asa's death; it became the foundation of the next reign.
-This is the fruit of a life devoted to righteousness: not merely personal sanctification, but a legacy that shapes generations.
+This is the fruit of a life devoted to righteousness: personal sanctification that grows into a legacy shaping generations.

 1 Kings 15:25-32Nadab and Baasha: The Prophecy Fulfilled

-29And it came to pass, when he reigned, that he smote all the house of Jeroboam; he left not any to Jeroboam that breathed, until he had destroyed him, according unto the saying of the Lord, which he spake by his servant Ahijah the Shilonite: 30Because of the sins of Jeroboam which he sinned, and which he made Israel to sin, by his provocation wherewith he provoked the Lord God of Israel to anger.
+29And it came to pass, when he reigned, that he smote all the house of Jeroboam; he left not to Jeroboam any that breathed, until he had destroyed him, according unto the saying of the LORD, which he spake by his servant Ahijah the Shilonite: 30Because of the sins of Jeroboam which he sinned, and which he made Israel sin, by his provocation wherewith he provoked the LORD God of Israel to anger.
 31Now the rest of the acts of Nadab, and all that he did, are they not written in the book of the chronicles of the kings of Israel?
 32And there was war between Asa and Baasha king of Israel all their days.

 Nadab is the son of Jeroboam.
 He continues his father's sins - the idolatry, the false worship, the rebellion against the Lord's covenant.
 "He walked in the way of his father, and in his sin wherewith he made Israel to sin."
 Nadab does not break the cycle.
 He inherits it and passes it on.
 He reigns only two years.